Athirappilly: Hydroelectric project

-According to a KSEB member and former executive engineer Augustine Xavier opined that ideally the state's per capita consumption should be 5000 units.
-For this to be achieved, the state power consumption should increase to 1,65,000 million units.
+According to a KSEB member and former executive engineer Augustine Xavier opined that ideally the state's annual per capita consumption should be 5000 units (kWh).
+For this to be achieved, the state power consumption should increase to 1,65,000 million units yearly.
 At the moment, the state's yearly consumption is just over 23,000 million units.
 In this scenario a mere 200 million units will be like a drop in the ocean.
 M. Sivasankar, KSEB chairman and MD said the crisis could be amended through the commissioning of a 2000 MW super thermal power station, which uses an environment-friendly super critical boiler.
 1200-MW Cheemeni Power Project is such a stalled project pending implementation studies and lobbying central government with development requirements.
 Reports and public polls is in consensus with seeking alternative sources for achieving a semblance of self-sufficiency in terms of electricity requirements than investing time and money on nonstrategic myopic hydel projects.